keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

->But the Rocket has to be many things, it must answer to a number of different shapes in the dreams of those who touch it—in combat, in tunnel, on paper—it must survive heresies shining, unconfoundable . . . and heretics there will
+>But the Rocket has to be many things, it must answer to a number of different shapes in the dreams of those who touch it—in combat, in tunnel, on paper—it must survive heresies shining, unconfoundable... and heretics there will
-be: Gnostics who have been taken in a rush of wind and fire to chambers of the Rocket-throne . . . <span class="etym-mauvine">Kabbalists who study the Rocket as Torah</span>, letter by letter—rivets, burner cup and brass rose, its text is theirs to permute and combine into new revelations, always unfolding . . .
+be: Gnostics who have been taken in a rush of wind and fire to chambers of the Rocket-throne... <span class="etym-mauvine">Kabbalists who study the Rocket as Torah</span>, letter by letter—rivets, burner cup and brass rose, its text is theirs to permute and combine into new revelations, always unfolding...
 Manichaeans who see two Rockets, good and evil, who speak together in the sacred idiolalia of the Primal Twins (some say their names are **Enzian and Blicero**) of a **good Rocket to take us to the stars,